bibekanandadatta/Abaqus-UEL-Elasticity/README.md

 ## Configuring Abaqus and executing the subroutine

 To run user subroutines in Abaqus, you will need to install Intel Visual Studio and Intel oneAPI package and link them with Abaqus.
-Follow [this tutorial](https://www.bibekanandadatta.com/blog/2021/link-intel-and-vs-abaqus-2020/) if you have not done it before.
+Follow [this blog tutorial](https://www.bibekanandadatta.com/blog/2021/link-intel-and-vs-abaqus-2020/) if you have not done it before.
+Additionally, [see this blog post](https://www.bibekanandadatta.com/blog/2024/lapack-Intel-Fortran-Abaqus/) to learn how to link and use LAPACK library from tge Intel oneMKL library to Abaqus user subroutines.

 Navigate to the `tests` directory.
 Open the `Abaqus command line terminal` or `cmd terminal` or `PowerShell terminal`, you can execute the following command from the directory to execute the subroutine.
 Make sure to use the right directory for the main source code.